A backup system for holding elections without government involvement

 Voting hour, not voting day

 If we all vote over one hour, it makes our elections less susceptible to both corruption and violence, because the crooks have a smaller time window to work in.
-The people pushing in the opposite direction are helping to increase election corruption — perhaps intentionally.
+The people pushing in the opposite direction are helping to increase election corruption.
+And again, if everybody is voting over the same 10-minute period, there’s no possibility of anybody boating more than once

-In the United States, the conservatives corrupt our elections by deleting poling places and causing long lines.
-The liberals corrupt our elections with foreign voters and loose voting requirements.
-Here are some non-partisan and common sense ways to make democracy less corrupt worldwide.
+In the United States, the conservatives (the party of domestic corruption) corrupt our elections by deleting poling places and causing long lines.
+The liberals (the party of foreign corruption) corrupt our elections with foreign voters and loose voting requirements.
+I am mostly attempting to offer some non-partisan and common sense ways to make democracy less corrupt worldwide.

 Why are we not assuming the worst?